 - The creation of jobs.
 The 24 jobs that are already in place at our site will be safeguarded and will be increased to approximately 40 as part of the development of our new Waste Transfer and Sorting Facility.
-In addition, we will create a further 40 new jobs of the new ERF. - Apprenticeships, graduate recruitment and management training schemes, to help local young people access long and rewarding careers in the global resource management industry. - The creation of supply chain opportunities for local businesses, which will start in the earliest weeks of our construction and continue through the day-to-day running / maintenance of our facility once it's operational. - Educational outreach programmes, to help inspire and inform school pupils and college students around the subject of sustainable waste management and energy generation. - Inviting school and community groups to visit Ford ERF as our guests and be taken on guided tours of our state-of-the-art facility.
+In addition, we will create a further 40 new jobs at the new ERF. - Apprenticeships, graduate recruitment and management training schemes, to help local young people access long and rewarding careers in the global resource management industry. - The creation of supply chain opportunities for local businesses, which will start in the earliest weeks of our construction and continue through the day-to-day running / maintenance of our facility once it's operational. - Educational outreach programmes, to help inspire and inform school pupils and college students around the subject of sustainable waste management and energy generation. - Inviting school and community groups to visit Ford ERF as our guests and be taken on guided tours of our state-of-the-art facility.

 We welcome your thoughts on this subject as part of our consultation, so please give us your feedback on this important area.
+A PROPOSED NEW ENERGY RECOVERY FACILITY AT FORD CIRCULAR TECHNOLOGY PARK